nerc-project/nerc-docs/docs/get-started/create-a-user-portal-account.md

     If you don't click the "Create MGHPCC-SS Account" button, your account will not be created!
 So, this is a very important step.
 Review your information carefully and then click on the "Create MGHPCC-SS Account" button to save your information.
+Please review the information, make any corrections that you need and fill in any blank/ missing fields such as "Research Domain".
+Please read the End User Level Agreement (EULA) and accept the terms by checking the checkbox in this form.

-You can make any corrections that you need and fill in any blank fields, such as "Research Domain", and then click the "Create MGHPCC-SS Account" button.
+Once you have reviewed and verified that all your user information in this form is correct, only then click the "Create MGHPCC-SS Account" button.
 This will automatically send an email to your email address with a link to validate and confirm your account information.

 ![User Account Email Verification Page](images/account-email-verification-page.png)